Overwhelmed in Stanislaus County? Here's How to Get Help Without 20 Phone Calls

 Quick Wins: What You Can Do Today If You're Overwhelmed

 If you are in survival mode, big plans can feel impossible.
-Here are small, realistic steps you can take today.
+Here are small, realistic steps you can take right now.

 Write down your top three needs.
-For example: “Housing, mental health, court dates.”
-This helps you and the Help Is Hope team focus on what matters most first.
+For example: "Housing, mental health, court dates."
+This helps you and our team focus on what matters most first.

-Reach out when you’re ready to talk.
-If you want a human connection, visit Hope Headquarters in Modesto during weekday hours or use the 24/7 chat when the weight feels heavy at night.
+Reach out when you're ready to talk.
+Visit Hope Headquarters in Modesto during weekday hours or use the 24/7 chat when the weight feels heavy at night.

-Remember: you don’t need insurance to start.
-Help Is Hope offers navigation and peer support for free, even if your insurance is complicated or you’re not sure what you have.
+Remember: you don't need insurance to start.
+We offer navigation and peer support for free, even if your insurance situation is complicated or unclear.

 How to Start: Small Next Steps (Even If You're Exhausted)